 [ST] section 6.3.1 "Specification of Management Functions (FMT_SMF.1)" describes destroying and generating a new MEK when changing the MEK (search for "The TOE changes a DEK").
-Seagate SEDs generate MEKs and do not support provisioning keys.
+Seagate SEDs generate each MEK (the DEK) on the drive by using the drive's SP 800-90A Counter DRBG.